 The prevalence of non-communicable diseases (NCDs) – including cardiovascular diseases, respiratory diseases, diabetes and mental health issues – is on the rise.
-NCDs are collectively responsible for almost 70% of all deaths worldwide, and close to three quarters of all NCD deaths occur in low- and middle-income countries.
-These numbers represent a global health crisis that is reducing the health and welfare of people and is imposing mounting social and financial burdens on society.
+NCDs are collectively responsible for almost 70% of all deaths worldwide, and close to three quarters of all NCD deaths occur in low- and middle-income countriesFootnote 1.
+These numbers represent a global health crisis that is reducing health and well-being while imposing mounting social and financial burdens on society.

-- Generate evidence that will inform national policy and decision-making for the improvement of health and the prevention of non-communicable diseases (NCDs).
+- Generate evidence that will inform national policy and decision-making for the improvement of health and the prevention of NCDs.